nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inference-container-cloudformation/index.md

 #### Next Steps

 - Look at the `jupyter-notebook.yml` stack, and notice the `MyIp` parameter.
 It is currently set to `0.0.0.0/0` which allows inbound traffic from all IP addresses.
 Look up your home or office IP address and set `MyIp` to a CIDR like `1.2.3.4/32` to ensure that the load balancer in front of JupyterLab only accepts inbound traffic from you and you alone.
 This adds a second layer of network protection in addition to the secret token.
+- Right now if you restart the ECS task it will wipe any changes that you made to the container's ephemeral filesystem.
+You may not wish to wipe installed Python packages though.
+Consider setting up a Python virtual environment that lives inside of the `/home` directory, since this directory is an Elastic File System that provides durable persistance for the container.
 - Instead of running the model inside of JupyterLab consider creating a model server that does inference in reponse to a network request, and returns the results over the network.
-Now you can horizontally scale ythe workload across multiple Inferentia instances behind a load balancer, allowing you to do extremely high volume machine learning real time inference at low latency.
+Now you can horizontally scale the workload across multiple Inferentia instances behind a load balancer, allowing you to do extremely high volume real time inference machine learning at low latency.
 - If you launch even larger Inferentia instances like `inf2.24xlarge` or `inf2.48xlarge` then you should note that they have multiple Neuron devices attached to them.
 You can run `ls /dev/neuron*` on the EC2 instance to see a list of the Neuron devices.
-Right now the task defintiion only mounts `/dev/neuron0` so you will only be able to access two Neuron cores inside the task.
-For larger Inferentia instances you should update the ECS task definition to mount all of the host Neuron devices into the container.
+Right now the task definition only mounts `/dev/neuron0` so you will only be able to access two Neuron cores inside the task.
+For larger Inferentia instances you should update the ECS task definition to mount all of the available host Neuron devices into the container.